multiplemonomials/J-Link-Ultra-Cortex-Adapter/README.md

 (note: the ARM standard says that the connections should be keyed via a missing pin 7 on the header and a filled pin 7 hole in the cable.
 However, I've had a hard time sourcing this, so I've gone for the next best thing.
 Plus, this way if you replace the cable the connector will still be keyed.)

-Additionally, this adapter gives you not one, not two, but *three* different connection options:
+Additionally, with this adapter, you get not one, not two, but *three* different connection options:
 - Standard 9-pin Cortex Debug
 - STMicro 14-pin STDC14
 - Standard 19-pin Cortex Debug